By Mike Peterson

 The design industry has always offered more than color, fabrics and balance.
 We provide joy, happiness and fulfillment.
 We spread well-being and health to all our clients.
 There’s never been a better time to highlight that fact—which is now documented and no longer just a feeling.
 So, I urge you to realize the new opportunity in front of you.
 Learn from workplace design, the medical industry and countries around the world and embrace the Design Harmony curriculum.
 Becoming a steward of its concepts will add value to your business.

-Learn more about Design Harmony at Friday’s Lunch & Learn seminar, “Design Harmony: Design’s Influence on Health and Wellness,” sponsored by IFDA.
+Learn more about Design Harmony at Wednesday’s Lunch & Learn seminar, “Design Harmony: Design’s Influence on Health and Wellness,” sponsored by IFDA.
 You can also join Mike for the workshops “The Power of Personal Branding” and “Solutions to the Online Challenges Faced by Designers” at the International Window Coverings Expo, March 25 to 27 in Charlotte.

 Although Mike Peterson has taught short CEU-accredited courses on Design Harmony, he and IDFA are developed an expansive certification program for designers interested in having their company designated as a health and wellness-based design firm.
 The curriculum will include classes on psychology, neuroaesthetics, marketing, lighting and sensory design.
 The course will be taught at the spring High Point Market for the first time.
 More details will be available online at the International Window Coverings Expo or IFDA.